tetsujin1979/covid19charts/README.md

 Run npm install to download the dependencies

-Register a new application at https://developer.twitter.com/en/apps Authanticate your account with the new applicaton, and populate the values in twitterConfiguration.js
+Register a new application at https://developer.twitter.com/en/apps

+Authenticate your account with the new applicaton, and populate the values in twitterConfiguration.js